Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 Must be in range 0-100.

-Only has an effect if gas updater is enabled.
+(Deprecated) Only has an effect if gas updater is enabled.
 Specifies percentile gas price to choose.
 E.g. if the block history contains four transactions with gas prices `[100, 200, 300, 400]` then picking 25 for this number will give a value of 200.
 If the calculated gas price is higher than `ETH_GAS_PRICE_DEFAULT` then the higher price will be used as the base price for new transactions.

 Think of this number as an indicator of how aggressive you want your node to price its transactions.